joshmartinecon/march-madness-forecast/readme.md

 The overall measure of a team's quality (*Q*) simply adds how good they are (*G*) with their strength of schedule (*SOS*).
 In the future, I will find a way to weight these.
 For now, they receive equal weighting.

+## Code

+You can find the code for the webscraping and data analysis [here](https://github.com/joshmartinecon/march-madness-forecast/blob/main/march%20madness.R).
+As is, it will estimate the head-to-head match-ups for the women's bracket.
+To estimate the men's bracket, just replace "women" with "men" in the code.

 # Quality of Predictions

 I will periodically update the quality of my predictions.
-As of April 3, 2024 my women's bracket is doing quite well (84th pecentile) while my once excellent men's bracket has since collapsed into flames (50th percentile) in the Sweet 16 with the loss of my predicted champion: the University of Houston.
+Below you can see how I did in 2024.

 |              |       Men      |   |      Women     |
 |:------------:|:--------------:|:-:|:--------------:|